Custom models

 >>> '5b6b2315ca36c0108fc5d41b'

-There are 2 ways to create an Execution Environment Version: synchronous and asynchronous.
+There are two ways to create an execution environment version: synchronously and asynchronously.

 import datarobot as dr